Wet Rooms – Pros and Cons

 A few drips to some may be a deal-breaker, so this is the bathroom I am most cautious about.

-The bathrooms below are examples of how the wetroom renovation looks and functions in a space that is only 2350mm Wide x 1700 Deep
+The bathrooms below are examples of how the wetroom renovation looks at its smallest function and functions in a space that is only 2300mm Wide x 1500mm Deep

 Pros of Wet Rooms